hasinthaindrajee/authentication-browser-back-button-handler/README.md

 Click in "Add" button.

 The created registry resource can be seen once you click on Add button.
 Click on it (relyingPartyRedirectUrls).
-Once you click and go to that resource, you will see a section as "Properties" Click on the "+" sign you see at the right hand conrner of property section.
+Once you click and go inside that resource, you will see a section as "Properties" Click on the "+" sign you see at the right hand conrner of property section.
 This will allow you to add a property to the resource.
 Keey should be the relying party name and value should be the redirectURL you want the application to be redirected when the back button is pressed.

 Click on add new property.
 There you will be prompted to add property key and property value.